Skip to content

 Answer

-Since the \(\mathrm{H}\) atom (atom 2) above the \(\mathrm{C}\) atom (atom 1) is approaching the \(\mathrm{C}\) atom, the covalent \(\mathrm{C}-\mathrm{H}\) bond between these two atoms is compressed.
+Since the \(\mathrm{H}\) atom (atom 2) above the \(\mathrm{C}\) atom (atom 1) is pushed closer to the \(\mathrm{C}\) atom, the covalent \(\mathrm{C}-\mathrm{H}\) bond between these two atoms is compressed.
 The two atoms will repel each other to uncompress the bond.
-Atom 2 should experience an upward force and atom 1 should experience a downward force.
+Atom 2 should experience an upward force and atom 1 should experience a downward force, and this pair should be approximately equal and opposite.
 This is indeed the case in the output file.

 • What are the units of atomic forces in Quantum Espresso?